Major market multi currency investing is one of the best ways to protect wealth if attention is paid to Investing value.

 One way we keep track of value is to follow the analysis of our friend, Michael Keppler.
 Michael continually researches international major stock markets and compares their value based on current book to price, cash flow to price, earnings to price, average dividend yield, return on equity and cash flow return.
 He compares each major stock market’s history.
 From this he develops his Good Value Major Stock Market Strategy.
 His analysis is rational, mathematical and does not worry about short ups and downs.

-Numerous very large fund managers use his analysis to manage funds.
+He is in my opinion one of the best market statisticians in the world and numerous very large fund managers use his analysis to manage funds.
 In January, his company, Keppler Asset Management, was, for the third consecutive year, named Best Fund Company in the Fund Specialists’ category by Capital, a leading German business magazine.
 Keppler’s firm was one of only six out of 100 companies tested that received the highest five-star rating based on an independent evaluation of fund quality, management, and customer service by Feri Rating & Research and Steria Mummert Consulting.

 Once a month we share Michael’s analysis with you.

 Here is a summary of Keppler’s current comments on recent developments & outlook in international major markets.